1 dead, 17 injured after car crashes into Apple Store in Hingham

 Video of the scene shows a large hole in the glass of the storefront and multiple people on stretchers.

 Jason Stott works nearby and witnessed the event.
-"There's probably close to ten ambulances in the parking lot right now, along with a lot of fire engines, and police vehicles," he described.
+"There's probably close to ten ambulances in the parking lot right now, along with a lot of fire engines, and police vehicles," he described shortly after the crash.
 "The parking lot was very, very busy so I'm assuming there was a lot of people in the store."

 He said from his vantage point, he couldn't see the car.
 "It must have traveled all the way to the back of the store," Scott said.